 How can I decrease my family’s screen time?

 - Set limits on the amount of screen time that your child has each day.

 - Keep screen media out of your child’s bedroom and limit screen time to areas where it can be monitored.

 - Turn off devices when they are not being used.

 - Encourage active play instead of screen time.

 - Choose activities that fit your child’s age.
 Refer to www.lookseechecklist.com to find out what your child can do.

 - Decrease screen time slowly, by 1 half hour per week, until recommended amounts are met.

-For more information about screen time, see the Canadian Sedentary Guidelines at www.csep.ca/guidelines
+For more information about screen time, see the Canadian 24-Hour Movement Guidelines at www.csep.ca/guidelines

 Most children will be ready to start toilet learning between 2 and 4 years of age.
 Every child is different.
 Wait for your child to be ready.
 Using a potty or a toilet for your child is a personal choice.
 The term toilet is used in this fact sheet to refer to both potty and toilet.